After Kunduz rout, Afghan army and police blame each other

 Residents estimate the Taliban had hundreds of fighters, compared with about 5,000 government forces.

-A ring of checkpoints protecting the city center was staffed by poorly equipped police, and, once Taliban fighters were inside, Afghan forces were reluctant to use heavier weapons for fear of inflicting civilian casualties.
+A ring of checkpoints protecting the city centre was staffed by poorly equipped police, and, once Taliban fighters were inside, Afghan forces were reluctant to use heavier weapons for fear of inflicting civilian casualties.
+[ID:nL3N11Z4UK]

 First-hand accounts of the fall of Kunduz, now largely back under government control despite pockets of Taliban resistance, point to a fighting force plagued by disorganization, mismanagement and a shortage of battle-ready fighters.